jieunkim1211/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 Welcome!
+I am an Assistant Professor Faculty Fellow of Political Science at NYU Shanghai.
+My research centers on authoritarian leaders’ governing strategy with a regional focus on China.
+I study 1) how Chinese leaders attempt to enhance government accountability and manage social grievances by adopting institutions such as the legal system and transparency platforms; and 2) how citizen engagement in these institutions feeds back into the leaders’ strategy.
+My works have been published in Asian Survey, Comparative Political Studies and Journal of Political Institutions and Political Economy.

-I am a postdoctoral fellow at the University of Pennsylvania, Center for the Study of Contemporary China and will be an assistant professor at NYU Shanghai beginning in the Fall of 2022.
-I received my Ph.D. in political science from the University of California, Berkeley.
-My research focuses on local government accountability and transparency in China.
+I received my PhD in Political Science from UC Berkeley in 2021.
+Prior to joining NYU Shanghai, I was a postdoctoral fellow at the Center for the Study of Contemporary China at the University of Pennsylvania.

 Please find my CV [here](https://www.dropbox.com/s/nkxcizdig70o3by/Kim.Jieun_CV.pdf?dl=0).
-You can reach me at kimjieun@sas.upenn.edu.
+You can reach me at jk8040@nyu.edu.